philparzer/stable-diffusion-for-dummies/README.md

 Find all generated frames in the folder ```/outputs/animation-samples/<your-prompt>```.

-We recommend using <a href="https://ezgif.com/maker" rel="noopener noreferrer">EZGIF</a> to generate the animation.
+We recommend using <a target="_blank" href="https://ezgif.com/maker" rel="noopener noreferrer">EZGIF</a> to generate the animation.
 Just upload all frames, hit generate and edit the animation to your liking.

 <img src="https://raw.githubusercontent.com/philparzer/stable-diffusion-for-dummies-assets/master/gifs/example-animation.gif"></img>
 > cat litter box full of snails, cat sitting in litter box, painting in style of Salvador Dali

 # 4. Where to go from here 🛣️

-- Suggest some features <a href="https://twitter.com/philipp_parzer" rel="noopener noreferrer">on Twitter (my DMs are open)</a> 💡
+- Suggest some features <a target="_blank" href="https://twitter.com/philipp_parzer" rel="noopener noreferrer">on Twitter (my DMs are open)</a> 💡
 - Contribute to Stable Diffusion for Dummies 🤗
-- Get some inspiration over at <a href="https://lexica.art/" rel="noopener noreferrer">Lexica.art</a>
+- Get some inspiration over at <a target="_blank" href="https://lexica.art/" rel="noopener noreferrer">Lexica.art</a>
-- Download and use a <a href="https://huggingface.co/CompVis/stable-diffusion-v-1-4-original" rel="noopener noreferrer">  different checkpoint of the model </a>
+- Download and use a <a target="_blank" href="https://huggingface.co/CompVis/stable-diffusion-v-1-4-original" rel="noopener noreferrer">  different checkpoint of the model </a>

 # 5. Planned features 🚧